-In April, Baton Rouge Gallery once again opens its doors inside BREC’s historic City Park to its annual REAL-LIFE EXPERIENCE Juried High School Exhibition.
-Visitors are treated to over 40 works of original art from East Baton Rouge public and private high school students.
+In April, Baton Rouge Gallery once again opened its doors inside BREC’s historic City Park to its annual REAL-LIFE EXPERIENCE Juried High School Exhibition.
+Visitors were treated to over 40 works of original art from East Baton Rouge public and private high school students.

 "At a young age, most teenagers seem to think they can't make a difference in the world; these teenagers are completely wrong.
 For young adults like myself who struggled with self-image during high school, being able to just participate, not even win, was a huge accomplishment in my book.
 Being in this show was definitely a start to the rest of my art career, and a new beginning on how I perceived myself and my work."

 - Morgan Dupre, 2012 R.L.E.
 First Place Winner

 During the April 2 opening reception, award-winning works were announced and over $1,200 in scholarships and prizes will be awarded, courtesy of the LSU School of Art.

 Best in Show: Bailey Stevens (Episcopal High)